 The late Sixties and early Seventies saw an explosion of fringe, multi-media and experimental arts activity, of which community arts was one strand.
 People argued about ‘public art’ versus ‘art in the community’.
 Jubilee’s Annual Report of 1979-80 stated that their brand of community arts was definitely ‘not just art in the community, an educational hobby, or simply a way of keeping kids (and adults) off the streets’.
 They were expanding their repertoire with mural work undertaken with a group of Asian youth and with a banner created with Wednesbury Trades Council.
-Their first mural (in 1978) arose from the relationship with Bermuda Tenants Association, their summer playscheme there and the artist Mark Renn (who had painted The Bus).
+Their first mural (in 1978) arose from the relationship with Bermuda Tenants Association, their summer playscheme there and the artists Mark Renn (who had painted The Bus) and Martyn Overs.

 “There are some very good examples whereby we can say that community art has produced things which are worthwhile in their own right.
 Murals are one example.
 They seem to me to epitomise community art in the sense that a small group of people have actually joined in the work of artistic creation, and they have been able to do so because there was the kind of artist who could relate to such people, and wanted to enable them to work in that way.
 We are talking here about a small number of people, maybe 15, maybe 20, to whom this experience is of enormous value.
 But then you get bystanders over a period of time who belong to the neighbourhood or area, and find an identification with their particular group, whatever that is, through this work of art, either through knowing people who are working on it or through what it is trying to express.”

 – Robin Guthrie (Joseph Rowntree Trust and Arts Council Chair of Regional Committee 79-81), interviewed in ‘Another Standard’ magazine, March 1982